Pinnacle Foods Technical Analysis (NYSE:PF)

 Pinnacle Foods Bollinger Bands

 Bollinger bands consist of two price bands above and below a center line for any company stock like Pinnacle Foods.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
-The stock price is trading between the average and the lower band in the context of Pinnacle Foods bollinger bands.
+The stock price is trading between the average and the upper band in the context of Pinnacle Foods bollinger bands.

 Pinnacle Foods Moving Average Convergence Divergence or MACD